 About IPOR

-The Institute for Policy and Opinion Research (IPOR) conducts regular surveys within the Commonwealth of Virginia.
-These polls focus on political, economic, and social issues of importance throughout the state.
-Many focus on electoral politics, but we also poll on important social issues.
-IPOR is the only organization measuring consumer sentiment in Virginia.
-Polls are conducted quarterly in February, May, August and November.
+The Institute for Policy and Opinion Research (IPOR) conducted regular surveys in the Commonwealth of Virginia.
+Polls focused on political, economic, and social issues of importance throughout the state.
+IPOR was the only organization measuring consumer sentiment in Virginia.
+Polls were conducted quarterly in February, May, August and November.

-IPOR's polls are underwritten by Roanoke College as a public service, providing Virginians and state leaders with information regarding the opinions of its citizens on various issues.
-IPOR is nonpartisan and nonideological.
-It works with governmental agencies, nonprofits, and private businesses when it does not conflict with mission of Roanoke College or the independence of IPOR.
+IPOR's polls were underwritten by Roanoke College as a public service, providing Virginians and state leaders with information regarding the opinions of its citizens on various issues.
+IPOR was nonpartisan and nonideological.
+It worked with governmental agencies, nonprofits, and private businesses when it did not conflict with mission of Roanoke College or the independence of IPOR.

 IPOR History